CanadianShield/SAMRTraces/README.md

 SAM-R on the network can just be the result of a benign script or application call.
 - System.DirectoryServices.AccountManagement wraps ADSI and can lead to SAM-R call to a domain controller.
-- ADSI and the WinNT provider also can lead to SAM-R calls (example: in PowerShell `[ADSI]"WinNT://contoso.com/Bob,user"` will generate multples SAM-R calls).
+- ADSI and the WinNT provider also can lead to SAM-R calls (example: in PowerShell `[ADSI]"WinNT://contoso.com/Bob,user"` will generate multiples SAM-R calls).
 - The `net.exe` (and its friend `net1.exe`) will use SAM-R against a domain controller (example: `net users /domain`).

 ## Examples of SAM-R flows